 About The Founder

-Charlie Donaldson, MA LLP LPC CAAC, is director and lead therapist at Therapist-Outfitters.com.
+Charlie Donaldson, MA LLP CAAC, is director and lead therapist at Therapist-Outfitters.com.
 He has worked as a therapist since 1992, founding West Shore Counseling Services in 1997 and co-founding The Men’s Resource Center in 1999.
 He has worked with court-mandated and self-referred clients at both agencies.
+Charlie is currently the director of The Men’s Counseling Center of Northern Michigan.

 A former college professor, Charlie’s personal mission includes the education of other therapists.
 He has co-led workshops for professionals on Counseling Men and The Psychology of Men Who Abuse Women.
 He has authored several books available from this website including Restorative Treatment for Drug Court and Domestic Violence Clients and Stop Hurting the Woman You Love: Breaking the Cycle of Domestic Abuse.
 He has also initiated the Smart and Effective Series which includes a manual and worksheets for facilitating groups for abusive men.
 In his presentations, books, and supervision of other therapists, Charlie provides a framework for professionals to create an alliance which allows for constructive confrontation.